meppent/paradigm-ctf-2022-writeup/just-in-time/README.md

 ## Explanation of the challenge

 This challenge implements a [just-in-time](https://en.wikipedia.org/wiki/Just-in-time_compilation) compiler written in Solidity.
 The contract `JIT` has a function `invoke` that takes two argument, `_program` and `stdin`, of type `bytes`.
-The first one is the input code written with custom opcodes that we will describe later, that will be translated to EVM opcodes during the compilation.
+The first one is the input proigram written with custom opcodes that we will described later, that will be translated to EVM opcodes during the compilation.
 After the compilation, the function deploys a contract with the bytecode obtained by the compilation, and makes a `delegatecall` to the deployed contract with `_stdin` as input data.

-The objective of the challenge is to steal 50 ethers that are given to the contract at the begining.
+The objective of the challenge is to steal the 50 ethers that are given to the contract `JIT` at the begining.

 ## Compiler description